-Generally, speaking, drivers have got safer in the past few years, with younger drivers showing the most improvement.
-However, they remain more likely to be involved in accidents than drivers over the age of 25 and more likely to cause injuries to third-parties.
+New drivers remain more likely to be involved in accidents than drivers over the age of 25.
+And they are more likely to cause injuries to third-parties, making claims more expensive.

 Figures from the Department for Transport in 2018 show that around one in five new drivers are involved in a crash during their first year on the road.